SuperBearAdventure/shicka/readme.md

 - `?mission` gives the schedule of the next three missions

-- `?roadmap` gives the link to todo list of the game
+- `?roadmap` gives the link to the todo list of the game on `trello.com`

 - `?shop` gives the schedule of the next six sets of items in the shop (only available in the `#bot` and `#moderation` channels for now)

 - `?speedrun` gives the link to the game on `speedrun.com`

-- `?tracker` gives the link to the issue tracker of the game
+- `?tracker` gives the link to the issue tracker of the game on `trello.com`

-- `?trailer` gives the link to the trailer of the game
+- `?trailer` gives the link to the trailer of the game on `youtube.com`

 - `?update` checks the latest release of the game on `play.google.com` and `itunes.apple.com`

+- `?wiki` gives the link to the community wiki on `fandom.com`

 ### Feeds